backdrop-contrib/getlocations/README.txt

 display markers of locations found in location-enabled content-types.

 INSTALL
-Before installing getlocations please ensure that you have location and libraries modules installed
+Before installing getlocations please ensure that you have the libraries module installed

 You can fetch markers from dropbox:
 As tarballs: